brightspot/react-examples/cma-next/app/README.md

 ## API Client

+For this tutorial, an API Client is provided and therefore no further setup is needed.

+However, you can create your own as well.
 In the CMS, click on the burger menu then select APIs under Admin.
 Select New API Client under Clients.
 Input a name of your choice, and for endpoints select App Endpoint.
 Click on the clipboard icon next to Client ID and save that ID for future use.
 Click Add API Key under Keys to generate a unique API Key (you will only be able to see this once so make sure to copy it and save for future use).
 Click Save to save your new API Client.

 Now you can use your GraphQL CMA endpoint to perform CRUD operations.

 ## Using GraphQL queries and mutations in a Next.js Application

 Change directories to `cma-next/app`.
+If you did not make a new API Client and are using the one pre-generated, you can skip this step.

-Add your Client ID and Client Secret in their respective fields in the `.env` file in this directory:
+If you did create a new API Client in the CMS, add your Client ID and Client Secret in their respective fields in the `.env` file in this directory:

 ```
 NEXT_PUBLIC_HOST=http://localhost:3000